zaf/pcp/README.md

 # pcp
-Parallel file copy
+## Parallel file copy

+### Usage:
-Usage: `pcp [-f] source destination`
+`pcp [options] source destination`

+### Description:
+The pcp utility copies the contents of the source file to the destination file.
+It maps the contets of the files in memory and copies data in parallel using a number of threads that by default is the number of available CPU threads.

+### Options:

+**-f:** Overwrite destination file if it exists.

+**-s:** Sync file to disk after done copying data.

-The number of parallel jobs is by default the number of available CPU threads.
+**-t=[threads]:** Specifies the number of threads used to copy data simultaneously.
+This number is by default the number of available CPU threads.
-To change this set the environment variable PCP_THREADS with the desired number of jobs:

-`PCP_THREADS=4 pcp source destination`

-To enable syncing of data on disk set the environment variable PCP_SYNC to true:

-`PCP_SYNC=true pcp source destination`

 ### Unscientific test results: